opencybersecurityalliance/casp/Plugfests/2023-06-13-USC/Results/meeting_notes.md

 The Threat Actor Context (TAC) ontology is a community-driven project led by the OASIS Threat Actor Context Technical Committee.
 The TAC ontology is a knowledge representation framework focused on comprehensively representing the context around adversaries.
 The project comprises a set of concept definitions and their relationships encoded in Web Ontology Language (OWL) that altogether harmonize into what we call the Threat Actor Context ontology.

+ * Exchange Format to Analysis Format
+   * STIX 2.1 Specification to STIX 2.1 Ontology
+     * Separates the Data from the Model
+ * STIX JSON to STIX Knowledge Graph
+ * Formal Logic
+   * New Facts from Existing Facts
+   * From Implicit Knowledge to Explicit
+ * Classifying Threat Actors Analysis
+   * Use Case: Intel Threat Agent Library (TAL)

 •	Exchange Format to Analysis Format o	STIX 2.1 Specification to STIX 2.1 Ontology
 	Separates the Data from the Model